anypackage/docs/docs/reference/about_Package_Providers.md

 To import a package provider run `Import-Module` with the module containing the provider.

 > NOTE!
 Once a package provider is imported trying to load a different version requires PowerShell to be restarted.
-This is due to how .NET does not remove loaded types.
+This is due to how .NET does not reload types.

 ## Removing a Package Provider